Shelby Foote: Views

 Foote retained complex, patriarchal and sympathetic views of African Americans and race relations.
 He called his native Southern culture "perhaps the most racist society in the United States."
 However, he believed his knowledge of the South meant he understood African-Americans like Nat Turner better than Northern African-American intellectuals did: "I think that I am closer to Nat Turner than James Baldwin is....
 I consider somebody out of Harlem to be very different from someone out of Tidewater Virginia."
 Speaking in 1989, Foote stated that "this black separatist movement is a bunch of junk," believing that African-Americans should model themselves on Jews, who Foote believed had a talent for making money.
 Foote, however, believed "the odds against" black people were to be "too great" for them to succeed in the US, as a result of "having a different color skin."

 While writing his history of the war in the 1950s and 1960s, Foote was a liberal on racial issues.
 He supported school integration, opposed Eisenhower's hands-off approach to Southern racism, and championed Presidents John F. Kennedy and Lyndon Johnson.

-Foote protested against the KKK's use of the Confederate flag, believing 'that everything they stood for was almost exactly the opposite of everything the Confederacy had stood for'.
-Nonetheless, Foote felt the flag should still be flown because it "represents many noble things."
+Foote protested against the KKK's use of the Confederate battle flag, believing 'that everything they stood for was almost exactly the opposite of everything the Confederacy had stood for'.
+Nonetheless, Foote felt the battle flag should still be flown because it "represents many noble things."